 - No extra costs.
 You don’t have to provide any extras such as accommodation, transport or food.

 - Complete privacy.
-When the nanny finishes work you and your family know you won’t be disturbed.
+When they finish work you and your family know you won’t be disturbed.

-- Pay for fewer hours work.
-You may not need a full time nanny so you can save costs by setting part time hours.
+- Pay for fewer hours of work.
+You may not need a full-time person so you can save costs by setting part-time hours.

 - Local knowledge.
-A live out nanny that lives in your area usually has access to local groups and networks with other nannies so she will know of suitable activities for your children.
+If they live in your area they usually have access to local groups and networks with other nannies so she will know of suitable activities for your children.

 Disadvantages of a Live out Nanny

 - Commuting.
-If your nanny gets stuck in traffic or is late for work it can impact your own work or schedule.
+If they get stuck in traffic or are late for work it can impact your own work or schedule.

 - Less Flexibility.
-It may be that a live out nanny offers you slightly less flexibility, as if you need them to start a little earlier than expected they would be unlikely to get to work in time (at late notice), but typically a live out nanny is very flexible as ultimately families need nannies to be flexible!
+It may be that they offer you slightly less flexibility, as if you need them to start a little earlier than expected they would be unlikely to get to work in time (at late notice), but typically they are very flexible as ultimately families need nannies to be flexible!